 If you have Linux distribution installed (either natively or on virtual machine) you can follow instructions on ROS wiki.

 ROS repository contains prebuild packages for ubuntu and debian systems.
-Kinetic distribution is available for Ubuntu Xenial (16.04 LTS) and Debian Jessie.
-Melodic requires Ubuntu Bionic (18.04 LTS) or Debian Stretch.
+Melodic distribution requires Ubuntu Bionic (18.04 LTS) or Debian Stretch.
+Noetic requires Ubuntu Focal (20.04 LTS) or Debian Buster.

 Windows Subsystem for Linux feature is enabled by opening